unitycatalog/unitycatalog/docs/usage/functions.md

 ![UC Functions](../assets/images/uc_functions.png)

 Let's look at how this works.
+We will use the Unity Catalog CLI for all the examples.
+You can also use the [Unity Catalog UI](ui.md).

 ## Set Up

 We'll use a local Unity Catalog server to get started.
 The default local UC server comes with some sample data.

-> If this is your first time spinning up a UC server, you might want to check out the [Quickstart](../quickstart.md)
+> If this is your first time spinning up a UC server, you might want to check out the [Quickstart](../quickstart.md) first.
-    first.

 Spin up a local UC server by running the following code in a terminal from the root directory of your local `unitycatalog` repository: